Jisc Collections

 You may see this referred to as ‘zero-embargo green open access’.

 Publishing open access through your institution’s read and publish agreement is compliant with these mandates.
-ACS Publications will automatically submit the version of record of your article to PubMed Central, and you and your co-authors are free to post it to any other repository or service required by your funder(s).
+ACS Publications will automatically submit the version of record of your article to PubMed Central, and you and your co-authors are free to post your accepted manuscript to any other repository or service required by your funder(s).
 Combined with public access to your research data, this will ensure compliance with any applicable zero-embargo green open access policy.

 For authors who do not already benefit from a read and publish agreement, ACS Publications’ zero-embargo green open access option expands the choices beyond the free 12-month embargo route for those authors to comply with funder mandates by posting their accepted manuscript with a CC BY license to a repository immediately upon acceptance, following payment of an article development charge (ADC).